 Summer Lunch Program

 Good summer nutrition plays an important role in addressing childhood obesity as well as combatting the "summer slide," a learning loss that many children experience during the summer months.
 Summer lunch is provided in the San Mateo-Foster City School District at College Park Elementary, LEAD Elementary, and Sunnybrae Elementary.
 The program is a federally funded, state-administered program that serves meals to all children, 18 and younger, free meals during the summer.
 For more information please contact Child Nutrition Services at (650) 312-1968.

 Additional Nutrition Assistance Resources

 The CalFresh Program, federally know as the Supplemental Nutrition Assistance Program (SNAP), can add to your food budget to put healthy and nutritious food on the table.
 The program issues monthly electronic benefits that can be used to buy most foods at many markets and food stores.
 The CalFresh Program helps to improve the health and well-being of qualified households and individuals by providing them a means to meet their nutritional needs.
-For more information about eligibility requirements, visit the eligibility requirements page.
-To find our how to apply for benefits in your county, please call the toll free number 1-877-847-3663 (FOOD).
-To apply online, visit the website Benefitscal.org.
+To find out how to apply for benefits in your county, please call the toll free number 1-877-847-3663 (FOOD), or apply online at Benefitscal.org.

 Medi-Cal is free or low-cost health coverage for children and adults with limited income and resources.
 You can apply online at CoveredCA.com.
 A single application will let you know if you qualify for Covered California or Medi-Cal coverage.
 You can apply in person at your local human services agency or over the phone by calling (800) 300-1506.
 If you need help applying or have question, you can contact a trained Certified Enrollment Counselor (CEC) for free.
 Search a list of local Certified Enrollment Counselors or call (800) 300-1506.

 The Second Harvest Food Bank of Santa Clara and San Mateo Counties is one of the largest food banks in the nation.
 Currently providing food to more than one-quarter of a million people every month.
 For additional family food and nutrition programs, contact Second Harvest Food Bank at (800) 984-3663.